-Although the existing methods have successfully introduced deep CNN into the CSI-based indoor localization problem, we find that using a CNN architecture with a larger receptive field (RF) can improve the performance.
-Unlike in fully connected networks (FCN), where the value of each pixel depends on the entire input, the value of a pixel in a CNN layer is only affected by the input in a region, which is defined as the RF of that CNN layer~\cite{luo2016understanding}.
+Although the existing methods have successfully introduced deep CNN into the CSI-based fingerprinting indoor localization problem, we find that using a CNN architecture with a larger receptive field (RF) can improve the performance.
+Unlike in fully connected networks (FCNs), where the value of each pixel depends on the entire input, the value of a pixel in a CNN layer is only affected by the inputs in a region, which is defined as the RF of that CNN layer~\cite{luo2016understanding}.
 As each pixel in one layer cannot see the input information outside its RF, it is essential to ensure the RF is large enough to cover all the relevant information for accurate decision making.
-For CSI-based indoor positioning, the requirement for a large RF is significant as we need to leverage the channel response on multiple non-neighbouring frequency bands and antennas to alleviate the influence of environmental noise~\cite{tong2020csi} and fading~\cite{xiao2012fifs}.
+For CSI-fingerprinting indoor positioning, the requirement for a large RF is significant as we need to leverage the channel responses on multiple non-neighbouring frequency bands and antennas to alleviate the influence of environmental noise~\cite{tong2020csi} and fading~\cite{xiao2012fifs}.

 Besides the positioning system, a tracking system is usually built to improve the localization accuracy for moving targets.
 As the motion patterns in an indoor environment are relatively fixed due to environmental restrictions, the tracking system can use the historical information on the trajectory to enhance the location estimation for the current timestamp~\cite{bai2019dl}.
 In the context of indoor tracking, a generic approach is to take the results from a positioning system as measurements and track the state of the target, including position, velocity, and acceleration, over time via Bayesian estimators~\cite{shi2018accurate,choi2022sensor ,zhou2019freetrack}.
 Nevertheless, the success of these parametric model-based methods relies on the accuracy of system models~\cite{ge2016performance}, which are difficult to estimate in many cases.